Take Advantage of the Federal Battery Rebate & Maximise Your Savings Today Explore Eligibility Explore Eligibility

 Whilst both Tesla and Sungrow have strong product reputations, Sungrow currently has limited brand recognition compared to Tesla globally.

-Tesla vs. Sungrow Off-grid Capabilities
+Tesla vs. Sungrow Battery Off-grid Capabilities

 Both the Sungrow SBR and SBH series can be integrated with an off-grid system as the primary backup storage system for solar.